Tag

 (Image credit: Github)

-Developed and used by the Solus distro, the Budgie desktop is written from scratch using components from the Gnome stack.
+Developed and used by the distro, the Budgie desktop is written from scratch using components from the Gnome stack.

 The highlight of the desktop is its unified notification and customization center called Raven, which also gives you quick access to the calendar, media player controls, system settings and power options.
 All the elements on the desktop, such as the applications menu, are implemented as applets.